SelFLoc: Selective Feature Fusion for Large-scale Point Cloud-based Place Recognition: Experiments

 \subsection{Main Results}

 To verify the quantitative performance of the proposed SelFLoc method, we conduct comprehensive experiments on the benchmark datasets in \cite{pointnetvlad}.
-Specifically, we compare SelFLoc with a lot of advanced methods, including RI\_STV \cite{ri_stv}, MinkLoc3Dv2 \cite{minkloc3dv2}, HiBi-Net \cite{shu2023hierarchical}, SVT-Net \cite{svt}, PPT-Net \cite{ppt}, NDT-transformer \cite{ndt-transformer}, -Net \cite{ -net}, LPD-Net \cite{lpd}, PCAN \cite{pcan} and the pioneering PointNetVLAD \cite{pointnetvlad}.
+Specifically, we compare SelFLoc with a lot of advanced methods, including RI\_STV \cite{ri_stv}, MinkLoc3Dv2 \cite{minkloc3dv2}, HiBi-Net \cite{shu2023hierarchical}, SVT-Net \cite{svt}, PPT-Net \cite{ppt}, NDT-transformer \cite{ndt-transformer}, EPC-Net \cite{epc-net}, LPD-Net \cite{lpd}, PCAN \cite{pcan} and the pioneering PointNetVLAD \cite{pointnetvlad}.
 Table \ref{main_res_base} reports the AR@1\% and AR@1 metrics of aforementioned methods trained by the baseline pipeline.
 Although many excellent methods have be proposed for place recognition, and there is little room for improvement \cite{minkloc3dv2, transloc3d}.
 SelFLoc can still has a remarkable performance, outperforming the most sophisticated methods \cite{ri_stv, minkloc3dv2} by $1.6$ absolute percentages on AR@1 (90 vs. 91.6) and $1$ absolute percentage on AR@1\% (95.1 vs. 96.1).
-Moreover, the in-house datasets in Table \ref{main_res_base} have not be trained and the AR@1 metric has been improved by 2.3\%, 2.3\% and 2.1\%, respectively, compared with MinkLoc3Dv2.
-SelFLoc has a better capability for generalization in addition to its high accuracy.
+Moreover, the in-house datasets in Table \ref{main_res_base} have not be trained and the AR@1 metric has been improved by 2.3\%, 2.3\% and 2.1\%, respectively.
+Compared with MinkLoc3Dv2, SelFLoc has a better capability for generalization in addition to its high accuracy.
+This is crucial for mobile robots because their operation scenarios are diverse, and it is difficult to collect sufficient training data for each scenario.
 Note that 3D convolution-based methods have higher metrics than $k$NN-based and NDT-based methods in the mass, which demonstrates that voxel-based convolution is still an effective technique to capture the locality and hierarchy of point cloud.

 Fig. \ref{demos} displays the query point cloud and the point clouds retrieved by SelFLoc.
 The cases are challenging and SelFLoc successfully retrieves the closest match by leveraging the most discriminative feature.
 As depicted in Fig. \ref{selfloc_arch}, SFFB can be plugged into both horizontal and vertical feature branches, we further visualize the point-wise attention maps in these branches before the last fusion phase.
 As shown in Fig. \ref{attn_point}, point-wise gating layer in horizontal SFFB mainly pays attention to the major structure of the point cloud, while point-wise attention in vertical branch can be selectively allocated to the points isolated but salient.